Driveway Cleaning Cost

 My driveway is covered with moss.
 Can this be removed?

 Yes, moss can easily be removed from your driveway.
-A professional cleaning contractor will usually visit before they pressure wash to lay down some fungicidal wash that will treat any moss and algae build-up on your drive.
+A professional driveway cleaner will usually visit before they pressure wash to lay down some fungicidal wash that will treat any moss and algae build-up on your drive.
 This treatment is safe for pets and children, but will kill moss and algae, leaving your driveway ready for pressure washing.

 What do I do if the jointing sand is dislodged during the cleaning process?